TEAMMATES/teammates/docs/troubleshooting-guide.md

   **SOLUTION 2**: Make sure that the path is set correctly following the example from `test.template.properties`.

-* **ERROR**: After deploying on the staging server, you get an error related to "Unsupported major.minor version ..." when trying to access pages of the staged app.

-  **REASON**: This can happen if you have Java 8 installed and Eclipse uses Java 8 during deployment, even if you have already configured the project to use Java 7.

-  **SOLUTION**: Refer to [this page](http://java.wildstartech.com/Java-Platform-Standard-Edition/mac-os-x-java-development/how-to-configure-eclipse-to-run-with-java-7-when-java-8-is-installed) to learn how to modify `eclipse.ini` to use Java 7 by default.

 * **ERROR**: A handful of failed test cases (< 10).

   **SOLUTION**: Re-run the failed tests with TestNG, all test cases should pass eventually (it may take a few runs).
 If there are tests that persistently fail and not addressed in other parts of this guide, you may [request for help in the issue tracker](https://github.com/TEAMMATES/teammates/issues/new).